vegaprotocol/specs/0000-cancel-orders.md

 - Insert a single order from 2 different traders and cancel one via orderID+marketID+partyID
 - Insert a single order from 2 different traders and cancel one via partyID
 - Insert a single order from 2 different traders and cancel one via marketID+partyID and MarketID
+- Insert an order which is not for auction and enter into an auction to force the order to be parked.
+Cancel the order using all three methods and validate the order is cancelled.